t18d/HuangSupplement/README.md

 <br>
 <p>This database is searchable as <a href="https://github.com/t18d/HuangSupplement/tree/main/dict">CSVs</a>.
 The quickest way to get an addition or correction merged is to fork the repo or <a href="https://github.com/t18d/HuangSupplement/wiki/Clone-the-repo">clone locally</a>, edit a CSV file and send in a pull request.</p>

 <p>The focus is on antedating and amending entries where the lemma is still current in educated speech.
 Editorial history and argumentation can be accessed via git blame.
-Triage of items in <a href="https://github.com/t18d/HuangSupplement/tree/main/Yang">Yang's bibliography</a> (2026-01-14) is now completed.</p>
+Triage of items in Yang's bibliography (2026-01-14) is now <a href="https://github.com/t18d/HuangSupplement/tree/main/Yang">completed</a>.</p>

 <div align="center">
 <a href="https://github.com/t18d/HuangSupplement/wiki/Notes-to-Contributors">Notes to Contributors</a> ·